Covid 19 Delta outbreak: PM's possible traffic light jiggle 'weird charade', National says - NZ Herald

 Mandatory vaccination remains a contentious issue.

-Ardern told Newsroom vaccine certificates could help in future mitigation strategies, and the traffic light system could be extended nationwide, even in areas now under level 2.
+Ardern told Newsroom vaccine certificates could help in future mitigation strategies, and the traffic light system could be extended nationwide when Auckland moves to it - even if other regions had not yet hit the 90 per cent vaccination target.

 The traffic light system involved three stages, all allowing relatively high rates of freedom compared to the four-step alert level system.